fermyon/developer/content/spin/running-apps.md

 > Note: If the build step (`spin build`) fails, `spin up` will not be run.

-Passing the `--clear` flag will clear the screen anytime a rebuild or rerun occurs.
-Spin watch will not clear the screen between rebuild and rerun as this provides you with an opportunity to see any warnings.
+Passing the `--clear` flag clears the screen anytime a rebuild or rerun occurs.
+Spin watch does not clear the screen between rebuild and rerun as this provides you with an opportunity to see any warnings.

 > Note: Spin watch will always rebuild every component in your Spin application.
 It does not discern which individual component changed.